An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 Getting the shinkansen in Japan is such a great way to travel between cities

-One of my top travel tips for travellers to Japan is getting a Suica card for use on the subway in Tokyo and Osaka.
+One of my top travel tips for travellers to Japan is to get a Suica card for use on the subway in Tokyo and Osaka.
+These prepaid cards can be used to quickly and easily tap on and tap off when getting the subway and buses throughout Japan and the fare is deducted from your balance.

 On our March 2023 trip, we took our physical Suica cards (that we actually got on our very first trip to Japan in 2013!) and added them to our smartphones to use digitally.
 This has made getting around Japan even easier!